2013 Philippine Senate election: Per coalition

 Cumulative vote totals of each coalition per province; Team PNoy had the majority of votes in every province except for Sulu.
 Candidates under the UNA banner had the plurality in a majority of provinces.

+Full results of the election per coalition per province and independent city with a legislative district by its own right showing the composition of the top twelve candidates.
+The first number refers to the number of Team PNoy candidates that made it to the top 12, then by UNA candidates, then by other candidates.
+Note that winners are not determined by province or city but by the nationwide count.